Basic Health Assessment Refresher Course Curriculum

 This unit will provide information on examination of the Neurological System including the following:

-Seton Hall University College of Nursing is approved as a provider of nursing continuing professional development by New Jersey State Nurses Association an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
-P#196-10/2021.
+Seton Hall University College of Nursing is an approved provider of nursing continuing professional development by the New Jersey State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+P196-10/20-23.